Howard Xiao

 August, 2024

-Code pipeline taking in an increasing stream of photon timestamps captured by unsynchronized single-photon avalanche diode (SPAD) and completes steps of ultra-wideband probing, frequency thresholding and 1-dimensional flux reconstruction for multiple asynchronous periodic sources (unsynchronized picosecond lasers, projectors, etc.)
+A code pipeline that takes an increasing stream of photon timestamps captured by an unsynchronized single-photon avalanche diode (SPAD) and completes ultra-wideband probing, frequency thresholding, and 1-dimensional flux reconstruction for multiple asynchronous periodic sources (unsynchronized picosecond lasers, projectors, etc.).

 Mathematics